allbto/Swiftility/MVVM.md

 extension PostEntity
 {
 	var numberOfWords: Int {
-		// Count and return number of words
+		// Count and return number of words from self.content }
 }
-}

-/// I decide to add the logic inside the model
+/// I add the local and remote data logic inside the model
-/// Separated in two extensions, Model (local data logic) and API (network requests)
+/// Separated in two extensions, Model (local data) and API (network requests)

 // MARK: - Model
 extension PostEntity